-All the original tithe maps are held by Somerset Archives & Local Studies, but we have access to digital copies on our public computers.
+All the original tithe maps are held by Somerset Heritage Centre, but we have access to digital copies on our public computers.
 The apportionments have been transcribed and are available in printed files.
 Please ask the staff for access to these resources.
+There is also access to the maps through the Know Your Place West website - you may need to check neighbouring counties for parishes which straddle the boundaries.
 Please remember that there are no tithe maps/apportionments for the Bath parishes of St Michaels, Abbey, St James and Walcot inner as these were part of the city and not subject to tithes.